gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 ![TFC run results](/img/guides/working-with-code/tfc/tfc-run.png)

-### Final thoughts on integrating TFC with the Gruntwork library
+### Final thoughts on integrating TFC with the Gruntwork IaC Library

-It’s easy to use TFC with the Gruntwork library.
+It’s easy to use TFC with the Gruntwork IaC Library.
 When using the `infrastructure-modules` approach outlined in this guide, all of your Terraform wrapper modules will be in one place.
 You can configure one workspace per module, and you can link modules together with the [`remote_state` data source](https://www.terraform.io/docs/providers/terraform/d/remote_state.html).
 Note that you’ll need to set up the AWS credentials and SSH key within each workspace.